dome church with details of red roof and marble in white and green in florence

 Venice is undeniably beautiful, magical in fact.
 But, it is overrun with tourists.
 So much so that it may negatively impact your experience (at least it did for me).

-Visit any must-see city in Europe like London, Paris, Rome, or Lisbon, and you expect to find tourists.
+Visit any must-see city in Europe like London, Paris, or Rome, and you expect to find tourists.
 But, it doesn’t detract from enjoying the city.
 You still can find those hidden gems and the city feels liveable.

-Yes, Florence also receives lots of tourists, especially near the top attractions.
+Yes, Florence also receives lots and lots of tourists, especially near the top attractions.
 But, locals still own Florence.
 It’s their city.
 You see everyday Italian life here.

-When I think about a city’s vibe, I always ask myself…would I live here or would I want to revisit here.
+When I think about a city’s vibe, I always ask myself…would I live here or would I want to revisit here?
+My answer to that question is Florence.

 Florence